A sip, eat & explore Blue Mountains itinerary

 Start the day stocking up on some of the Blue Mountain’s best fare — This Little Piggy Deli in Blackheath is the perfect one-stop spot to cure snack cravings and fill your picnic baskets.
 What to order?
 Perhaps a wedge of Crozier blue with artisan lavosh.
 Maybe a Colombian coffee and slice of just-baked mud cake.
 Definitely a loaf of Bilpin sourdough and thinly sliced cold cuts.
 The deli also does a great line of ready-to-go meals such as soul-warming soups, risottos and pies.
 Take them home for later, or spread a picnic rug on the ground, share it all between friends and breathe in those World Heritage-listed views.

 Once the crew have had their fill, get your bodies moving and experience the landscapes the mountains are famed for.
-One of the most spectacular walks, the 6km Cliff Top walking track departs from Govetts Leap, where nature’s drama unfolds in a series of sandstone escarpments, sheer cliffs, deep canyons and thundering waterfalls.
+One of the most spectacular walks, the 6km Cliff Top walking track departs from Govetts Leap (check the NSW National Parks’ website to make sure it’s open), where nature’s drama unfolds in a series of sandstone escarpments, sheer cliffs, deep canyons and thundering waterfalls.
 With the sun coming from the east, it's an ideal trail on winter mornings.
 Keep your eyes peeled and you might be rewarded with the sight of a yellow-tailed black cockatoo or king parrot as you hike through the dense heathland.

 Afternoon: Local brews and artistic views